 Siteground will also transfer one site for free.
 This is awesome if you’re moving your website from another hosting service.
 If you have more than website, the free to transfer additional websites is very reasonable.
 If you’re starting fresh, you don’t have to worry about any of this!

 You might be wondering why I am recommending Siteground when so many other bloggers recommend Bluehost.
 I am going to let you in on a little secret.
 Bloggers make money when other bloggers sign up for hosting.
 Bluehost offers a higher commission than most other hosting services.
 A lot of bloggers who recommend Bluehost aren’t even using the service themselves.
 If this seems kind of shady, well, it is.
 I have used Bluehost in the past, and I wasn’t particularly happy with them.
 I’ve also heard horror stories from others who had massive problems with the service.
 Because of this, I can’t recommend Bluehost.
 I personally use Siteground.
 I’ve never had any downtime

 Related Post: How to start a WordPress Blog

-One not-as-essential thing to consider
+One more things to consider

 Fortunately, there are lots of free themes out there that look great.
 The only downside to the free themes is that they will display the creators information on them.
 For a fully professional looking site, you may want to purchase a theme so that you don’t have to display this information.
 I love ThemeForest and I have gone through them to purchase themes for all of my blogs.
 This can always be done down the road, but again, it’s something to think about.